NimaBoscarino/web-server-notes/README.md

 See the examples in `express_server` and `http_server`. `cd` into those folders, run `npm i` and then run `node server.js`.
 You can see the pages in your browser on `http:localhost:8080`.

+The notes that we wrote in class can be found in the `notes.md` file.

 1. [Express: Getting Started](https://expressjs.com/en/starter/installing.html)
 2. [Routing with Express.js](https://expressjs.com/en/guide/routing.html)
 3. [EJS templating](http://ejs.co/)